C4K3/nbted/README.md

 ```
 Be sure to run the tests if making changes.

-nbted is also available for installation on crates.io (`cargo install nbted`) and the AUR.
+nbted is also available for installation on crates.io (`cargo install nbted`).